GPS tracking - user manual

 Can be useful when you forgot to pause or turn off recording.

 MENU > Tracks > Tap on the track row.
-Scroll your finger through the bottom chart section to set the blue cursor on the map to the required point (or time/distance) and tap on a button #3 in the top toolbar:
+Scroll your finger through the bottom chart section to set the blue cursor on the map to the required point (or time/distance) and tap on button #3 in the top toolbar:

 Pick “Trim at …” - this menu button will show at what time/distance the truncation will happen.